Fly or rigging system: allows safe support and quick change scenery and lighting used in proscenium theatre.

 A floor made of channel irons or bar grating (subway grating) fills the area between.

 The Grid can supporting lightweight temporary rigs, called spot lines.

-Grid may be made of bar (subway) grating or similar lightweight metal grate; old theatres the grid and beams were of wood.
+Grid may be made of channel iron or of bar grating or similar lightweight metal grate; old theatres the grid and beams were of wood.

 In some theatres built on the cheap the grid dispensed with, and the rigging is underhung from the ceiling beams.

 Lack of a Grid makes maintenance difficult and temporary rigging almost impossible.